 Last updated: March 2026

-Yet the volume of support requests keeps climbing.
-The AI in fintech market was valued at USD 30 billion in 2025 and is projected to grow at a 22.6% CAGR to reach USD 83.1 billion by 2030, according to Mordor Intelligence.
+Yet complaint volumes keep climbing.
+According to Mordor Intelligence, the AI in fintech market is projected to reach USD 83.1 billion by 2030.
 That growth reflects a sector-wide bet that artificial intelligence can handle what human teams alone cannot scale.
+This article breaks down how fintech companies deploy AI customer support to manage complex complaints - what works, what does not, and what controls matter most.

 How Does AI Handle Complex FinTech Complaints?